samersultan/fin/CONTRIBUTING.md

 * Add a breadcrumb nav option

-* Strip out inline classes wherever possible
+* Strip out inline classes wherever possible and replace with mixin

-* pricing tables shortcode

 * add icons to pagination